doruirimescu/flashcards/readme.md

 1. Set the [public/config.js](public/config.js) `IS_HOSTED_LOCALLY` variable to `false`.
 2. Navigate to the project's root and open `index.html` in your favourite browser.

+## Adding New Language
+To add a new language to the project, you need to modify the corresponding structure JSON file and create two folders:
+1. Add your language and sections in `structure.json` [file](./public/data/structure.json).
+Familiarize yourself with the contents of this file.
+2. Create a new folder for the back sides of the cards [here](./public/assets/back/).
+Make sure to name the folder with the exact same name you have used in the `structure.json` file.
+3. Create a new folder for the front sides of the cards [here](./public/assets/front/) Make sure to name the folder with the exact same name you have used in the `structure.json` file.

 ## Adding New Flashcards
-To add new flashcards to the project, you need to modify the corresponding YAML file and add images for the front and back of the flashcards.
+To add new flashcards to the project, you need to modify the corresponding JSON file and add images for the front and back of the flashcards.
 Here are the steps:

-1. Open the YAML file that corresponds to the category of flashcards you want to add to (e.g., adjectives.yaml for adjective flashcards).
+1. Open the JSON file that corresponds to the category of flashcards you want to add to (e.g., adjectives.json for adjective flashcards).

 2. Add a new entry for your flashcard with the Finnish word, its English translation, and filenames for the front and back images.